mscsf25m003-commits/deep-reinforcement-learning-project/README.md

 | Self-play Round 6 | 0% |
 | **Final** | **0%** |

-**💡 My Insight:** The bodyguard learned to catch a predictable intruder perfectly (100%).
+**My Insight:** The bodyguard learned to catch a predictable intruder perfectly (100%).
 That proves the environment works and the bodyguard CAN intercept.
 But as soon as the intruder started learning, everything fell apart.
 The intruder figured out how to evade the bodyguard's simple strategy, and the bodyguard never adapted.
 It's like the intruder learned faster and the bodyguard got stuck in a local optimum.

 **My conclusion from this experiment:** The problem isn't that the bodyguard can't learn — it's that the intruder learns too fast.
 In self-play, the intruder dominates early and the bodyguard never recovers.
 Future work needs to slow down the intruder's learning or give the bodyguard a head start.